What to plant in February — the best flowers, fruit and vegetables to sow this month

 'Just give them a light watering in if needed,' says Morris, 'and a mulch of Monty Don's leaf mould or compost, too.'

-5. Summer flowering bulbs
+5. Summer-flowering bulbs

 February is absolutely the time to fill your garden with summer bulbs, especially if you want them to bloom when the sun starts shining.

-'These can be planted directly outside in well drained soil at a depth of about 15 - 20cm.
+'These can be planted directly outside in well-drained soil at a depth of about 15-20cm.
 Make sure they are in a sunny spot so you can enjoy the colourful blooms in summer.'

-He adds that 'liatris are another colourful summer flowering bulb that can be planted outside up until spring'.
+He adds that 'liatris are another colourful summer flowering bulb that can be planted outside up until spring.
+These should be planted about 5cm deep in well-drained soil in a sunny garden bed or pot.'

 Christopher adds that begonias and agapanthus are also excellent summer bulbs to grow in February.